Probate Q&A Series

 a.
 Sale During Probate Administration

 If the property stays titled in the estate, the personal representative may seek court approval to sell it.
 Under N.C.
-Gen. Stat. § 28A-15-1, the personal representative must:
+Gen. Stat. § 28A-15-1, the personal representative may sell real property to make assets available for the discharge of debts and other claims against the estate and for other purposes authorized by law, subject to applicable estate administration procedures.
+The personal representative must:

 • File a petition in the clerk’s office of the superior court in the county where the estate is being administered.

-• Serve notice to heirs, beneficiaries, and interested parties.
+• Serve notice to heirs, beneficiaries, and interested parties as required by the applicable procedure.

 • Execute and deliver a deed once the sale closes.